 Active Duty Service Members

-If you separate immediately following a period of active duty service, you may qualify for one or both of the following programs:
+If you separate right after active duty service, you may qualify for:

-If you are not currently activated, you may qualify for transitional coverage in some scenarios.
-Please check with your Service representative for details.
-If you are a member of the Selected Reserve and currently enrolled in TRICARE Reserve Select, you may purchase the Continued Health Care Benefit Program when you separate and lose eligibility.
+If you're a member of the Selected Reserve and get TRICARE Reserve Select, you may purchase the Continued Health Care Benefit Program when you separate.

 You may be able to extend your TRICARE Reserve Select coverage up to 180 days.
 You may qualify if you:

 - Are a member of the Selected Reserve